Suicide

 2025-0200 24 Apr 2025 Somerset

-Concerns summary Families of psychiatric patients on leave are not provided with codified risk and safety plans.
+Concerns summary (AI summary) Families of psychiatric patients on leave are not provided with codified risk and safety plans.
 Furthermore, secure unit Wi-Fi lacks filters, allowing vulnerable patients access to self-harm websites, increasing suicide risk.

 Linda Sitch